MarioPoneder/web3-transaction-simulator/README.md

 ### Complex DApps

 Keep in mind, that the state of your simulator is pinned at a recent block of the target network.
 This means that e.g. oracle data is frozen and does not change over time.
-Usually this is not a problem when interacting with contracts directly or when using simple DApps like [Uniswap](https://app.uniswap.org).
+Usually this is not a problem when interacting with contracts directly or when using simple DApps like [Uniswap](https://app.uniswap.org) (tested).
 However, there are more complex DApps which do not solely rely on on-chain data from your simulator node, but also interact with the target network directly via their backend.
 This can lead to problems and unexpected behavior due to the state discrepancy between the simulation and the real network state.